hereldar/KairosId/README.md

 This project uses **CSharpier** for code formatting and **Husky.Net** for git hooks.

-Before pushing changes, the pre-push hook will automatically format the code and run tests.
+Before pushing changes, the pre-push hook will automatically check the code formatting and run tests. if the code is not formatted, the push will be interrupted.

 ### Setup Hooks
 The hooks are automatically installed during the build/restore process via MSBuild.
 You normally don't need to run anything manually.